808s & Heartbreak: Background

 After the release of his third studio album Graduation in 2007, Kanye West experienced profoundly-affecting events in his personal life.
-On November 10, his mother Donda West died due to complications from cosmetic surgery involving a tummy tuck and breast reduction.
-Months later, West and his fiancée Alexis Phifer ended their engagement and long-term relationship, which had begun in 2002.
+On November 10, his mother Donda West died due to complications from cosmetic surgery involving an abdominoplasty and breast reduction.
+Months later, in April 2008, West and his fiancée Alexis Phifer ended their engagement and long-term relationship, which had begun in 2002.
 At the same time, West was struggling to adapt to a newfound pop stardom he had once wanted, often becoming the subject of media scrutiny.
-His feelings of loss, loneliness, and longing for companionship and a sense of normalcy inspired 808s & Heartbreak.
+His feelings of loss, loneliness, and longing for companionship and a sense of normality inspired 808s & Heartbreak.
 West later said, "this album was therapeutic – it's lonely at the top."

 West felt that his emotions could not be fully expressed simply through rapping, which he said had limitations.
 There were "melodies that were in me", he explained.
 "What was in me I couldn't stop."
 Wanting to create a pop album, West dismissed the contemporary backlash to the concept of pop music and expressed admiration for what some pop stars had accomplished in their careers.
-He later stated that he wished to present the music as a new genre called "pop art", clarifying that he was well-aware of the visual art movement of the same name and wished to present a musical equivalent.
-"Either call it 'pop' or 'pop art,' either one I'm good with", he later stated.
+West acknowledged the criticism of the album by saying that he can't be judged on a reflection of his "heart and soul", which would be like attempting to judge a grandmother's love.
+The rapper later stated that he wished to present the music as a new genre called "pop art", clarifying that he was well-aware of the visual art movement of the same name and wished to present a musical equivalent.
+He elaborated: "Either call it 'pop' or 'pop art,' either one I'm good with".